How to Start Measuring Job Quality

 The agency’s programmatic results significantly improve as a result of using evidence-based practices

-2. Examine what data is available
+2. Examine what data is available to you now

 Examine what data is available.
 This includes data you own and data you access through data sharing agreements, data lakes or other integrated systems.
 This worksheet is useful to assess your data infrastructure.